Pieloth/ASUS-G713PV-fix/README.md

 >
 > The Python script available here simply locates and removes these PowerSettings folders automatically for the abovementionned Media drivers
 >
-> The script is to be run at each boot, using a Task Scheduler task, as the Realtek driver recreates its keys at each reboot
+> The script is to be run at each boot.
+A Task Scheduler task is set automatically as System user with privileges, as the Realtek driver recreates its keys at each reboot
->
-> Simply create a System user with elevated rights scheduled task, triggered at each boot.

 Execute script in an Admin Terminal:
 ```